jasonbayton/11ty/_src/blog/2025/12/the-dpc-allowlist.md

 It doesn't say, *"This vendor hasn't completed their paperwork."*, it displays some of the scariest warnings in the Android lexicon.

 By using the same type of warning for a legitimate DPC as they do for an app trying to steal your banking information - **because the developer hasn't asked for permission from Google to use standardised, open APIs** - Google is intentionally blurring the line between *unauthorised* and *unsafe*.
 It isn't about code quality or actual PHA behaviour; it's about control.
-A perfectly safe, well-written DPC can be "blocked to protect the device" simply because the developer hasn't filed the right paperwork or doesn't fit Google’s current vision of what a DPC should be.
+A perfectly safe, well-written DPC can be "blocked to protect the device" simply because the developer hasn't filed their paperwork (that they may have known nothing about, per above) or doesn't fit Google’s current vision of what a DPC should be.

 This is a massive erosion of trust.
 If "unsafe" just means "not a Google approved application," my prediction is we will eventually see the messaging for Play Protect soften, lowering the likelihood of taking actual malware warnings seriously.
 It all starts with an "oh ignore the warning, just continue", and authority is lost.
 Google is crying wolf to protect its ecosystem boundaries, and in doing so, they are devaluing the very security tool they claim is vital for the platform's health.